dhermes/bezier/docs/abi/status.rst

    .. c:var:: BAD_INTERIOR

       (``5``)
-      Caused by a failure during the process of surface-surface intersection.
+      Caused by a failure during the process of triangle-triangle intersection.
-      Occurs when the corners and edge-edge intersections can't be converted into the curved polygon(s) that make up the intersection of the two surfaces.
+      Occurs when the corners and edge-edge intersections can't be converted into the curved polygon(s) that make up the intersection of the two triangles.

    .. c:var:: EDGE_END

       (``6``)
-      A surface-surface intersection point occurs at the **end** of an edge (only intersections at the beginning of an edge should be used).
+      A triangle-triangle intersection point occurs at the **end** of an edge (only intersections at the beginning of an edge should be used).

    .. c:var:: SINGULAR